 Aboriginal Cultural Heritage and the Environment Effects Process

 Outlines when and how a Cultural Heritage Management Plan should be prepared in conjunction with the Environment Effects Statement process.
+This Advisory Note is currently in the process of being updated and will be made available once it has been finalised.

 Referrals should contain the information outlined on pages 8-9 of the Ministerial Guidelines.
 This proforma helps proponents cover those matters and should be submitted to inform the decision on whether an EES is required.